Hoyg/Java-CI-CD-with-Jenkins/README.md

 ## Exercise 3:  Fork code in GitHub and configure Webhook to notify changes to Jenkins

-Now that the Jenkins is setup and ready to use, let us fork a project from the Microsoft GitHub repository to your GitHub repository.
+Now that the Jenkins is ready to use, let us fork a project from the Microsoft GitHub repository to your GitHub repository.
 Once the repository is forked, you will create a webhook to notify Jenkins to trigger a CI build whenever there is a commit on your GitHub repository.

 1. Sign-in to your GitHub account.